Tenivar/nextcloud-aio-helm/readme.md

 # Nextcloud AIO Helm-chart

 > [!NOTE]
+> This repository is a fork of the official nextcloud-aio helm, with some tweaks to make ingress works.
+I have also added a secret values script to generate secrets for the helm chart, once the others values of the values.yaml have been completed.

+> [!NOTE]
 > For an enterprise-ready and scalable deployment method based on Helm Charts (also available for Podman), please [contact Nextcloud GmbH](https://nextcloud.com/enterprise/).

 > [!IMPORTANT]